smartoptics/sosnmp/README.md

 or local directories.
 You could configure any MIB source available to you (including [this one](https://github.com/lextudio/mibs.snmplabs.com/tree/master/asn1)) for that purpose.

-For more example scripts please refer to [examples section](https://www.pysnmp.com/pysnmp/examples/index.html#high-level-snmp) at pysnmp web site.
+For more sample scripts please refer to [examples section](https://www.pysnmp.com/pysnmp/examples/index.html#high-level-snmp) at PySNMP web site.

 Documentation
 -------------

-Library documentation and examples can be found at the [pysnmp project site](https://www.pysnmp.com/pysnmp/).
+Library documentation and examples can be found at the [PySNMP docs site](https://www.pysnmp.com/pysnmp/).

 If something does not work as expected, please
 [open an issue](https://github.com/lextudio/pysnmp/issues) at GitHub or